Cod-e-Codes/partydice-react/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Party Dice Gala, please follow these steps:
+If you'd like to contribute to PartyDice (React), please follow these steps:

 1. **Fork the Repository:**